-The School is looking closely this year at the evidence identified by the Education Endowment Foundation into the value of intervention activities to ensure its use of the Pupil Premium is adding real impact to the pupils who are entitled to Pupil Premium Funding.
+The School is looks closely at the evidence identified by the Education Endowment Foundation into the value of intervention activities to ensure its use of the Pupil Premium is adding real impact to the pupils who are entitled to Pupil Premium Funding.

-We have appointed a Pupil Premium Champion in January 2019, who after receiving relevant training in spring will lead the School’s Developmental Action Plan to maximise the impact of Pupil Premium Funding in School.
+We have appointed a Pupil Premium Champion in January 2019, who after receiving relevant training in spring leads the School’s Developmental Action Plan to maximise the impact of Pupil Premium Funding in School.

 The process will allow increased rigour in the tracking of funding and identifying the impact of the interventions used with each child and across the cohort.